 Lemon, Garlic, and Basil Calamari

-• Potential Allergens: Shellfish (calamari), Gluten (if served with pasta), and possibly Sulphites (in some preserved lemon juices).
+Shellfish (calamari), Gluten (if served with pasta), Sulphites (in preserved lemon juice)

 Ingredients: